With a tagline like “Here for all. Here for good,” it’s easy to see Sanford Health takes the utmost pride in providing care for every patient.

-Look at those last two words again.
+Look at those words again.
 Every.
 Patient.

 Here’s another way of putting it: providing equitable health care.

 Offering care to everyone

 Karla Abbott, DNP, RN, is an associate professor of nursing at Augustana University.
 She also serves on Sanford Health‘s ethics committee.

 She described equitable health care as providing top notch care to “everybody, no matter their income or their status in society.”

 “Equitable means that no matter where you go to, whether it’s the emergency room or you’re being admitted for a surgery, that patient can be rest assured that their care is going to be top notch, not because of who they are, but because we give that care to everybody,” she explained.